maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - Allows for more realistic use
 - The algorithm:
-    - Optimize a policy on the labeled experience and then run this policy on the labeled MDPs again and gather samples for use in the main algorithm (aka the reason for this part is just for the samples)
+    - Optimize a policy on the labeled experience and then run this policy on the labeled MDPs again and gather samples for use in the main algorithm (i.e. the reason for this part is just for the samples)
     - Then in a loop:
     - run the current policy you have (not the one from above a new one) on the unlabeled MDPs to gather up samples, then add these samples to the list you have of the samples from the labeled MDPs and the ones